sleepyOwl14/proximax-bc-docs/docs/getting-started/setting-up-workstation.md

 ```

 ## Creating a test account
-An account is a key pair (private and public key) associated to a mutable state stored in the ProximaX blockchain.
+An account is a key pair (private and public key) associated to a mutable state stored in the ProximaX Sirius Chain.
 In other words, you have a deposit box on the blockchain, which only you can modify with your key pair.
 As the name suggests, the private key has to be kept secret at all times.
 Anyone with access to the private key, ultimately has control over the account.

 The **public key** is cryptographically derived from the private key.
 It would take millions of years to do the reverse process and therefore, the public key is safe to be shared.

 Finally, the account address is generated with the public key, following the ProximaX blockchain protocol.
 Share this address instead of the public key, as it contains more information, such as a validity check or which network it uses (public, testnet or private).

-[NEM2-CLI](../client/overview.md) conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.
+[XPX2-CLI](../client/overview.md) conveniently allows you to perform the most commonly used commands from your terminal i.e. using it to interact with the blockchain, setting up an account, sending funds, etc.

-1. Install NEM2-CLI using `npm`.
+1. Install XPX2-CLI using `npm`.

 ```
-$> sudo npm install --global nem2-cli
+$> sudo npm install --global xpx2-cli
 ```

 2. Create an account with the command line tool.

 ```
-$> nem2-cli account generate --network MIJIN_TEST --save --url http://localhost:3000
+$> xpx2-cli account generate --network MIJIN_TEST --save --url http://localhost:3000
 ```

 The `network flag` is set to MIJIN_TEST.
 Test network is an alternative ProximaX blockchain used for development and testing purposes.

 Use `save flag` to store the account on your computer.
-NEM2-CLI uses stored account to sign the transactions that you start.
+XPX2-CLI uses stored account to sign the transactions that you start.

 3. You should be able to see the following lines in your terminal, containing the account credentials:

 > New Account: WCVG35-ZSPMYP-L2POZQ-JGSVEG-RYOJ3V-BNIU3U-N2E6 <br> Public Key: 33E0…6ED <br> Private Key: 0168…595

-## What is XEM and how to get it?
+## What is XPX and how to get it?

-The underlying cryptocurrency of the ProximaX network is called **XEM**.
-Every action on the ProximaX blockchain costs XEM, in order to provide an incentive for those who validate and secure the network.
+The underlying cryptocurrency of the ProximaX network is called **XPX**.
+Every action on the ProximaX blockchain costs XPX, in order to provide an incentive for those who validate and secure the network.

-Let’s use an account which already has XEM.
+Let’s use an account which already has XPX.
 We will need it to register the namespace and mosaic.

-1. Open a terminal, and go to the directory where you have download Catapult Bootstrap Service.
+1. Open a terminal, and go to the directory where you have download Sirius Chain Bootstrap Service.

 ```
 $> cd  build/generated-addresses/
 $> cat addresses.yaml
 ```
-2. Under the section `nemesis_addresses`, you will find the key pairs which contain XEM.
+2. Under the section `nemesis_addresses`, you will find the key pairs which contain XPX.
-3. Load the first account as a profile in NEM2-CLI.
+3. Load the first account as a profile in XPX2-CLI.
 ```
-$> nem2-cli profile create
+$> xpx2-cli profile create

 Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): MIJIN_TEST
 Introduce your private key: 41************************************************************FF